-Construction Punch List: What Is It and How to Improve the Process
+Construction Punch List: What is it and How to Improve the Process

 Throughout the span of a construction project, there are various moving parts with numerous individuals involved, and often, things get lost in the shuffle.
 As a result, deadlines must be pushed out, and budgets are usually exceeded.
 One of the most efficient ways to track progress is through a tool known as construction punch lists.